openmc-dev/openmc/docs/source/io_formats/tallies.rst

 :surface:
   This filter allows the tally to be scored when crossing a surface.
-A list of surface IDs should be given.It does not specify in which direction the surface is crossed, and a cellfrom or a cell filter may be used to tally partial currents.
+A list of surface IDs should be given.
+It does not specify in which direction the surface is crossed, and a cellfrom or a cell filter may be used to tally partial currents.